AstroinformaticsAU/VersionControlTutorial/source/pages/0-intro.rst

 often constantly evolving.
 By putting all of our code under version control we
 can:

-- record the reference of the exact code version that produced a particular plot or result.
+- record a unique identifier for the exact code version used to produce a particular plot or result.
 - roll back our code to previous states.
 - identify when/how bugs were introduced.
 - efficiently share and collaborate on our codes with others.